kevinhall1998/prompt/Readme.md

 原文：<br />

 ```
-•	Include details in your query to get more relevant answers<br />
+•	Include details in your query to get more relevant answers
-•	Ask the model to adopt a persona<br />
+•	Ask the model to adopt a persona
-•	Use delimiters to clearly indicate distinct parts of the input<br />
+•	Use delimiters to clearly indicate distinct parts of the input
-•	Specify the steps required to complete a task<br />
+•	Specify the steps required to complete a task
-•	Provide examples<br />
+•	Provide examples
-•	Specify the desired length of the output<br />
+•	Specify the desired length of the output
 ```